Frequently Asked Questions

 The more people who register as donors, and the greater the diversity, the better the chances of matching donated organs and tissue to recipients in need.

 All major religions support organ and tissue donation because it can save the life of another.
 If your religion restricts the use of a body after death, consult your religious leader: these restrictions may not include organ and tissue donation, if the donation could save another life.
-More information can be found here.

 There are two main ways people choose to donate after they die: organ and tissue donation and whole body donation.
 Ontario Health (Trillium Gift of Life Network) manages organ and tissue donation.
 More information on whole body donation can be found here.